 - Enable “Read, Write and Access direct messages” on the permissions tab of your app page.

-- On the "Keys and Access Tokens" tab, take note of your app's Consumer Key (API Key) and Consumer Token (API Secret).
+- On the "Keys and Tokens" tab, take note of your app's Consumer Key (API Key) and Consumer Token (API Secret).

 - On the same tab, generate your app's Access Token and Access Token Secret.
 You will need these Access Tokens to register your webhook URL, which is where Twitter will send account events.